 - Climb 219 stairs to the top of the St. Augustine Lighthouse

 Live music has returned to Florida’s Historic Coast and visitors can catch their favorite musicians at two of North Florida’s most unique and popular concert venues.
-The Ponte Vedra Concert Hall is a small concert venue that is ideal for intimate concert sessions hosting performers such as Mavis Staples, John Hammond, Indigo Girls, the Florida Chamber Music Project and many more.
+The Ponte Vedra Concert Hall is a small concert venue that is ideal for intimate concert sessions hosting performers such as John Myall, Los Lobos, Shawn Colvin, Pablo Cruise, the Florida Chamber Music Project and many more.
 The St. Augustine Amphitheatre is the largest outdoor concert hall between Atlanta and Miami, and this summer will host performers like The Aaron Neville Duo, Cody Johnson, Justin Moore & Tracey Lawrence, and Buddy Guy as well as many other of today’s great performers.
-The Colonial Oak Music Park provides a venue for up and coming local artists in a relaxed outdoor atmosphere where visitors can walk right in and enjoy free performances.
+The Colonial Oak Music Park in Downtown St. Augustine provides a venue for up and coming local artists in a relaxed outdoor atmosphere where visitors can walk right in and enjoy free performances while.

 Visitors can enjoy more performing arts with the EMMA Concert Association, which opens its season each fall, as well as the First Coast Opera and free summer concerts at the beach, Concerts by the Sea and historic downtown area, Concerts in the Plaza.

-An average 300 weddings take place each month on Florida’s Historic Coast.
-Popular wedding locations include TPC Sawgrass, Casa Monica Resort & Spa, Lightner Museum, San Sebastian Winery, The Treasury on the Plaza, The Pioneer Barn, Hammock Beach Resort, Marineland Dolphin Adventure, aboard The Schooner Freedom, Ponce de Leon’s Fountain of Youth Archeological Park, the Villa Zorayda, The Clubhouse at TPC Sawgrass or one of the many of the quaint Bed & Breakfast Inns and several other unique venues found in the area.
+In an average year, nearly 300 weddings take place each month on Florida’s Historic Coast.
+Some of the most unique wedding venues include Lightner Museum, San Sebastian Winery, The Treasury on the Plaza, Marineland Dolphin Adventure, aboard The Schooner Freedom, Ponce de Leon’s Fountain of Youth Archeological Park, the Villa Zorayda, The Clubhouse at TPC Sawgrass or one of the many of the quaint Bed & Breakfast Inns and several other unique venues found in the area.

-- The area’s 42 miles of beaches provide the perfect, peaceful place to watch the sun rise and create one’s own love story.
+The area’s 42 miles of beaches are the perfect place to watch the sun rise and create one’s own love story.

 - The coquina sand of Ponte Vedra Beach makes for a stunning sunset stroll

-- Take in the panoramic view from the top of the St. Augustine Lighthouse
+- The panoramic view from the top of the St. Augustine Lighthouse

-- Enjoy a private carriage ride through the historic streets of St. Augustine
+- A private carriage ride through the historic streets of St. Augustine

-Get in of Golf Fitness with these Great Golf Deals on Florida’s Historic Coast; participate in daily yoga, spin and golf fitness classes at Sawgrass Marriott Golf Resort & Spa or enjoy a beach yoga session at the Embassy Suites St. Augustine Beach Oceanfront Resort; explore new heights at St. Augustine Alligator Farm’s Crocodile Crossing zip Line adventure; make it a SUP Saturday with Kayak St. Augustine paddle board lessons; get your swing on at the PGA TOUR Academy at World Golf Village in St. Augustine or at the new Performance Center at TPC Sawgrass in Ponte Vedra Beach - each offers personalized instruction programs.
+Get in of Golf Fitness with Great Golf Deals on Florida’s Historic Coast; participate in daily yoga, spin and golf fitness classes at Sawgrass Marriott Golf Resort & Spa or enjoy a beach yoga session at the Embassy Suites St. Augustine Beach Oceanfront Resort; explore new heights at St. Augustine Alligator Farm’s Crocodile Crossing zip Line adventure; make it a SUP Saturday with Kayak St. Augustine paddle board lessons; get your swing on at the PGA TOUR Academy at World Golf Village in St. Augustine or at the new Performance Center at TPC Sawgrass in Ponte Vedra Beach - each offers personalized instruction programs.
 Many of the hotels and inns offer bicycles to their guests for touring the historic area and beach rides.
 For cyclists looking for a workout, there are a number of trails and challenging rides at Ponte Vedra Beach.
-And there are plenty of popular Runs taking place in 2018:
+And there are plenty of popular Runs taking place throughout the year.

-Florida’s Historic Coast has a Forty-two mile stunning oceanfront is the perfect playground for surfing, swimming and playing in the sun.
+Florida’s Historic Coast has miles of stunning oceanfront, the perfect playground for surfing, swimming and playing in the sun.
 Include a family beach and waterfront experience with nature programs at a state park or take an eco-tour to learn more about the coastal estuaries.

 FUN FOR THE KIDS